Britain's Viking Treasure Hoard

-The Cuerdale Hoard is a bigger find than the Vale of York hoard of 2007.
-The Cuerdale hoard is a hoard of more than 8,600 items including silver coins and gold bullion.
-It was discovered in May 1840 on the south bank of the River Ribble. the area it was found in is called Cuerdale and it is on the outskirts of the city of Preston, England.
+The Cuerdale Hoard is an even bigger find than the Vale of York hoard of 2007.
+The Cuerdale Hoard is a massive collection of more than 8,600 items including silver coins and gold bullion.
+It was discovered in May 1840 on the south bank of the River Ribble.
+The area where it was found is called Cuerdale and it is on the outskirts of the city of Preston, in the north of England.

-The Cuerdale Hoard is the largest Viking silver hoard ever found outside of Russia ( Russian hoards are usually huge due to the Rus Vikings trade with the Muslim world back in the time period of 800-1100 A.D ).
-This find in Preston exceeds any hoard found in the Viking homeland of Scandinavia or any other western areas settled and colonized by the Vikings.
+The Cuerdale Hoard is the largest Viking silver hoard found outside of Russia.
+The Russian hoards are usually huge due to the Rus Vikings settlement in that area.
+The Rus Vikings traded with the Muslim world back in the time period of 800-1100 A.D and silver was their favoured currency.
+The find in Preston even exceeds any hoard found in the Viking homeland of Scandinavia.
+It is also greater than any other western areas settled or colonized by the Vikings.

-It is believed that the collection of coin's were buried in the early part of the tenth century AD ( possibly between 903 and 910 AD, It is thought the Vikings had been expelled from Dublin in or around 902 AD.
-At this point in history the Ribble Valley was an important Viking trade route between the Irish Sea and The Viking stronghold of Jorvik.
+It is believed that this collection of Viking Age treasures were buried in the early part of the tenth century A.D.
+The most likely time for the burial of the loot would have been between 903 and 910 AD.
+It is speculated that those Vikings who had been expelled from Dublin in or around 902 AD had found themselves wintering in northern England and owing to the value of their cargo.
+It was decided that burial of their treasure was a prudent strategy.
+At this point in English history, the Ribble Valley was an important Viking trade route between the Irish Sea and The Viking stronghold of Jorvik (Modern Day York).

-The presence of large numbers of newly minted Norse coins from Jorvik and large amounts of Irish Viking bullion has lead many people to assume that this may have been a war chest or spoils of war belonging to Irish Vikings in exile.
-What it was doing buried in the area is still a mystery to this day, maybe the exiles were intending to use the treasure to finance a campaign to reoccupy Dublin and the rest of their former lands.
-Maybe the Viking exiles felt that in the safety of the Ribble Estuary they could organize their fleets and supplies to reconquer their land.
+The presence of large numbers of newly minted Norse coins from Jorvik and large amounts of Irish Viking bullion has lead many people to assume that this may have been a war chest or the spoils of war belonging to Irish Vikings who had been sent into exile.
+What it was doing buried in the area is still a mystery to this day.
+A popular belief is that the exiles were intending to use the treasure to finance a campaign to reoccupy Dublin and the arrest their enemies from their former lands.
+Maybe the Viking exiles felt that in the safety of the Ribble estuary, they could organize their fleets and supplies to reconquer the lands they had called home.